The post 15 Tips for Beating the Winter Blues appeared first on Once Upon a Pumpkin.

 The post How Expanding Your Palate Can Benefit Your Health appeared first on Once Upon a Pumpkin.

-Top Trader Joe's Healthy Foods (+ Shopping List!)
+]]>The post 140+ Top Healthy Trader Joe’s Foods (+ Shopping List!) appeared first on Once Upon a Pumpkin.

 One caveat about Trader Joe’s is that not all of the products are as “healthy” as they seem.
 The word “healthy” has no formal definition so it’s really subjective when it comes to different products.
 I would encourage you to read labels at Trader Joe’s especially for their frozen products as some are made with lots more ingredients, added sugars and preservatives than you might think.